Skip to main content

 Best for: Everyday carry and reliable all-around survival preparedness

-The Atomic Bear Paracord Bracelet is one of the most established names in the survival bracelet market, backed by nearly 3,000 Amazon reviews and a solid 4.3-star rating.
-It ships as a 2-pack in black and orange, and its standout feature is straightforward: more paracord than any other bracelet we tested.
+The Atomic Bear is the most-reviewed paracord bracelet on Amazon — nearly 3,000 ratings at a 4.3-star average.
+It ships as a 2-pack in black and orange, and its core promise is simple: more paracord per bracelet than anything else on the market.

 The buckle integrates a compass, ferro rod fire starter, emergency whistle, and scraper.
-It's the standard 5-in-1 survival bracelet formula, but the Atomic Bear executes it with enough quality to earn "Best Overall" in our standard bracelets category.
+Standard 5-in-1 formula.
+The Atomic Bear executes it with enough consistency to earn the top spot in our standard survival bracelets roundup.

 Best for: Everyday carry and reliable all-around survival preparedness

 The Atomic Bear's core specs put it at the top of the cord-length leaderboard.
-Here's what you're getting in each bracelet:
+Here is what you get in each bracelet:

 • 12 feet of 550lb 7-strand paracord — the inner strands separate for fishing line, snare cord, or gear lashing